College:College of Sciences

 While at UCF, Boyd had the opportunity to work on a research project titled Life/Ways which later was published in the Storytelling, Self, Society journal.
 Life/Ways is an interactive storytelling project involving college students.
 The focus of this project was to introduce students to the basics of digital and interactive story creation, as well as, using non-digital personal storytelling exercises to create personal interactive stories.
 Reflecting on his work on the project Boyd says, “We had students from many different backgrounds and what resulted was an exciting combination of their personal stories coming to life in an interactive medium.”
 He was able to assist in workshops in which students were learning basic programming and game design elements to their already written stories.

-After graduation, Boyd plans on pursuing a PhD in digital media studies and eventually to become a professor of digital media at a university.
+After graduation, Boyd plans on pursuing a PhD in digital media studies and eventually becoming a professor of digital media at a university.
 Being a graduate teaching assistant at UCF has helped grow his passion for teaching, where he can be in an academic environment with the opportunity to research and create experimental games.
 To his fellow Knights, Boyd encourages everyone to stay strong—by taking care of yourself and focusing on both mental and physical health you can get through anything.

 - Published in Storytelling, Self, Society journal